Regional Growth Strategy

 Regional Growth Strategy Mapping

-The maps provide a high-level regional framework and are intended to work alongside local Official Community Plans (OCPs), zoning bylaws and other planning documents.
+The RGS maps show where people live and identify areas for future growth, transportation connections, environmental protection, agriculture, recreation and other regional priorities.
+They provide a high-level regional framework and are intended to work alongside local Official Community Plans (OCPs), zoning bylaws and other planning documents.

 Use the maps below to explore the regional planning framework and key growth management areas identified in the RGS.